Lichtso/curve_cad/README.md

 ### Slice Mesh
 Creates a toolpath with a defined offset to the selected mesh.

+### Discretize Curve
+Converts a bezier spline to a polygon spline.
+It is adaptive by inserting more vertices where more curvature occurs.

 ### Truncate
 Add an "empty" of type "cube" and transform it to your wishes.